Cosmological constraints in covariant $f(Q)$ gravity with different connections: Abstract

 \section{Abstract}

 Recently it has been shown that the cosmological dynamics of covariant $f(Q)$ gravity depend on different affine connections.
 In this paper, two specific $f(Q)$ models are investigated with SNe+CC+BAO+QSO observational data, and the spatial curvature of the universe is studied in covariant $f(Q)$ gravity.
-It is found that the parameter $\mathcal{X}$ characterizing affine connections significantly affects the behavior of the effective equation of state $w_Q$ and may drive it across the phantom divide line.
-A flat universe could be favored in covariant $f(Q)$ gravity rather than the $\Lambda$CDM model.
-These results imply some inertial effects of the universe change the cosmic dynamics and renew our cognition of the geometric structure of the universe.
+It is found that the parameters $\mathcal{X}_0$ and $\mathcal{X}'_0$ characterizing affine connections significantly affect the behavior of the effective equation of state $w_Q$ and may drive it across the phantom divide line.
+These results imply some inertial effects of the universe change the cosmic dynamics.
+However based on the Bayesian evidence, the zero inertial effect is more favored in the flat universe.
+Moreover, a closed universe is favored not only in the $\Lambda$CDM model but also in covariant $f(Q)$ gravity.
+The $f(Q)$ models have less support evidence than the $\Lambda$CDM model in the non-flat universe.